How it began

-SEE Change Magazine is Canada’s first publication for and about social enterprise and entrepreneurship.
-Much like other entrepreneurial endeavours, it was created in response to a need - the need to spread the word about an important business movement that has the capacity to change the way we live and engage with our communities.
+SEE Change today is a global digital publication for and about social entrepreneurship – and beyond.
+Much like other entrepreneurial endeavours, it was created in response to a need – the need to spread the word about an important business movement that has the capacity to change the way we live and engage with our communities.
 After ten years producing content in this space, SEE Change has witnessed its readership grow across North America, the UK and beyond, thanks to contributors and stories from around the world.

 To inform, educate, and inspire social entrepreneurs and anyone who wants to see change in our world.